revectores/notes/engineering_science/computer_science/computer_network/application_layer/http/http.md

 ##### # Difference between Proxy and Gateway

 Proxy and gateway both connect two entities in the network.
-The proxy connects two entities using same protocol (for example, HTTP proxy, connects two entities using HTTP protocol), while the gateway connects two entities using different protocols (for example, HTTP/POP gateway, or HTTP/E-mail gateway), by which we cloud use browser to send/receive e-mail.
+The difference is: proxy connects two entities using same protocol (for example, HTTP proxy, connects two entities using HTTP protocol), while the gateway connects two entities using different protocols (for example, HTTP/POP gateway, or HTTP/E-mail gateway), by which we could use browser to send/receive e-mail.
+This indicates that the proxy can be transparent in the network, and if we just take the proxy away the communication will still work, but not work for gateway.

-容易发现, 对于两个使用相同协议的实体而言, 代理并非必须的, 取消代理, 换成一个直连链路不影响它们的通信; 但对于使用不同协议的实体来说, 实现协议转化的网关则至关重要, 否则它们无法通信.

-不过另一方面, 代理和网关之间的界限有时候也并不那么清晰. 由于客户端和服务器所使用的协议版本可能有所不同, 因此代理有些时候也需要做一些协议转换工作, 有时候代理甚至还实现了一些网关的功能, 例如FTP协议、SSL协议等等.
+As most of other conceptual specifications in computer network, in the line blurs between proxy and gateway.
+For example, for the client and server who support different versions of HTTP, some protocol transformation might be done by the process, and some proxy even implement functions of gateway.

 ##### # Function of Proxy

+Proxy can monitor and convert all the data flows it

 我们知道proxy可以监视并修改所有流过它的网络流量, 因此代理可以起到许多非常强大的功能.